 Certain behaviors have the ability to cause brief feelings of happiness or euphoria.
 Continuing to seek the feelings of happiness or euphoria through these behaviors can cause a person to lose control of their actions.
-Behavioral addictions can include gambling, eating, shopping, sex, internet and video games.
+Behavioral addictions can include gambling, eating, shopping, sex from websites that can be found at this hyperlink, internet and video games.
 People suffering from behavioral addiction can experience symptoms similar to those of drug addiction.
 Behavioral addiction symptoms include cravings, tolerance, withdrawal and relapse.

 Substance use disorders and mental illness go hand in hand.
 People with co-occurring disorders, or dual diagnosis, have simultaneous mental health disorders and substance use disorders.
 Nearly six out of 10 people suffering from a substance use disorder also suffer from a mental disorder such as ADHD, PTSD or schizophrenia.
 Common co-occurring disorders include depression, anxiety, schizophrenia, post-traumatic stress disorder, eating disorders and attention-deficit/hyperactivity disorder.